 Both networks connect you with a host that typically provides food and accommodation at your worksite- eliminating the need to pay for rent and utilities, gas, and groceries (typically your biggest monthly living expenses).
 In exchange for room and board, you are usually expected to work about 20 hours a week, leaving plenty of time to build a website and social media content on the side.

-I recognize that these options may not all be possible for everyone, but I hope this gives you a good starting place.
+I recognize that all these remote income options may not be possible for everyone, but I hope this gives you a good starting place.

 Pin the picture below to save this post for later: